Bumbl3b33/seb-server/docs/configurations.rst

 ==================

 There are two different kind of SEB specific configurations that must be defined and be put in place to support e-assessments with
 SEB and SEB Server.
-The  is used to configure SEB with all needed information to securely connect to SEB Server and an Exam Configuration is used to configure SEB to access a running exam with SEB.
-The  is only needed at least once for an institution and must be deployed as start-configuration on a managed SEB setup or can be placed as a download link within an internal trusted server, that automatically loads within the SEB application and configures the SEB to connect to the SEB Server.
+The Connection configuration is used to configure SEB with all needed information to securely connect to SEB Server and an Exam Configuration is used to configure SEB to access a running exam with SEB.
+The Connection configuration is only needed at least once for an institution and must be deployed as start-configuration on a managed SEB setup or can be placed as a download link within an internal trusted server, that automatically loads within the SEB application and configures the SEB to connect to the SEB Server.